hicommonwealth/commonwealth/knowledge_base/Heroku.md

 1. `commonwealth-beta`: used in the engineering QA process.
 2. `commonwealth-demo`: used by the Design and Product Teams to validate engineer work and provide feedback before merging deploying it to the livesite.
 3. `commonwealth-experimental`: used to host Common 2.0 development.
-4. `commonwealth-frick`: a full Common instance used for testing bots, chain events, and connected services.
+4. `commonwealth-frick`: a full Common instance used for testing bots and connected services.
-5. `commonwealth-frack`: a standalone raw Common instance that doesn't interact with other services; it is used for testing pure UI.
+5. `commonwealth-frack`: a standalone raw Common instance (including chain events) that doesn't interact with other services; it is used for testing migrations, API, and UI.

 The #eng-infra Slack channel is used to communicate which servers are free for testing, and which PRs each sever is presently pegged to.